 - Isolation: Avoiding social situations and becoming increasingly isolated due to fear, anxiety, and depression.

-To apply for disability benefits for agoraphobia, follow these steps:
+To apply for Social Security benefits for agoraphobia, follow these steps:

 - Gather Medical Records: Collect all medical records related to your agoraphobia, including diagnoses, treatment history, medications, and evaluations